droibit/react-native-custom-tabs/README.md

 |enableDefaultShare|boolean|undefined|Whether to add a default shared items of the menu.|
 |animations|number|undefined|Sets the exit and start animations.
 ANIMATIONS_FADE or ANIMATIONS_SLIDE.|

-All The default value is `undefined`, there is no problem even if you specify an empty object(`{}`).
-And, `undefined` property is the default behavior of the Custom Tabs.
+`undefined` property is the default behavior of the Custom Tabs.

 Customize and default look & feel.
 ![screenshot](http://i.imgur.com/0qE2E7a.gif)

 ## License